Quantcast

 Eggs are good for you due to the protein that's in them.
 Your hair is made up of mostly protein, so of course, eggs will only benefit it.
 As far as your skin goes, the amino acids found in eggs can help your skin to regenerate new cells so that it appears fresh and glowing.

 That said, if you've ever wondered what the difference is between an omelet and a frittata, there are actually a couple of things.
-First, frittatas (which is means "fried" in Italian) usually consist of fillings that are put into the egg while it's in the pan (rather than folded in the center like omelets are).
-Also, while omelets are designed to serve only one person, because frittatas are sliced into several pieces, it is able to feed a few people.
+First, frittatas (which means "fried" in Italian) usually consist of fillings that are put into the egg while it's in the pan (rather than folded in the center like omelets are).
+Also, while omelets are designed to serve only one person because frittatas are sliced into several pieces, it is able to feed a few people.
 And finally, frittatas are able to be enjoyed while they are hot or even at room temperature.

 Now, with that breakdown out of the way—an egg frittata made this list because of some of the basic ingredients that are in one.
-Ingredients like milk (protein), tomato juice (antioxidants), bone broth (it promotes collagen production) and herbs like thyme leaves (they have anti-inflammatory and antibacterial properties) or veggies like spinach (it's got vitamins A, C and E in it).
+Ingredients like milk (protein), tomato juice (antioxidants), bone broth (it promotes collagen production), and herbs like thyme leaves (they have anti-inflammatory and antibacterial properties) or veggies like spinach (it's got vitamins A, C and E in it).
 When you cook all of these things together, it's like having a delicious multivitamin; one that works wonders for your skin as well as your hair.

 Try this Recipe: Basic Egg Frittata Recipe